NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

 like this*/
 ```
 # SeaPlus+ PARSER
 The SeaPlus+ Parser converts SeaPlus+ source code into an Abstract Syntax Tree (AST).
-It enforces syntactic rules and error handling to ensure valid program execution
+It enforces syntactic
+rules and error handling to ensure valid program execution

 ## Variable Declaration
 Parses int, char, and string declarations.
-The parser does not check that a given variable name already exists.
+The parser does not check that a given variable name already exists
+and will accept anything that meets the grammatical requirements of the type.
 ```
 # valid cases
 int x;